ePages-de/epages-docs/_posts/2016/2016-10-07-code-talks-2016-retrospective.md

 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 The point Lars and Johann tried to make was actually a serious one.
-They suggested that developers often choose technologies because they are interested in learning them and not by experience and profound knowledge.
+They argued that developers often choose technologies because they are interested in learning them and not by experience and profound knowledge.
 This is a very selfish pattern for decision making that can have a serious impact on a project.

 The project sponsor often has different goals.